First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 2. Knowledge integration proposals should:

-1. focus on secondary research, that is, make use of existing scientific data
+1. focus on secondary research using existing scientific data

-2. integrate the existing scientific data with community-based knowledge to support knowledge integration for an environmental public health issue or hazard of concern
+2. integrate the existing scientific data with community-based knowledge to support knowledge integration for an environmental public health issue or environmental contaminants of concern

 3. be submitted prior to and in preparation for a future primary research proposal, should knowledge integration demonstrate the need